 The page containing the component variants is then marked with the variant icon.

 Adding content variants to a page component does not produce a copy of the whole page.

-Personalization of components is enabled in DX Core by default but you can.
+Personalization of components is enabled in DX Core by default but you can disable or restrict it.